raspberrypilearning/green-goals/en/step_2.md

 ## Walk through the goals

-Get the United Nations' panda to walk through the five Green Goal, making the five Green Goal Panda sprites respond to the backdrop changes.
+Get the United Nations' panda, the **Main Panda** sprite, to introduce the five Green Goals.
+The **Main Panda** sprite will walk through a different backdrop for each goal and there, in the related scene, will be a unique Green Goal Panda sprite who will explain the goal with action, sounds and words.

 --- task ---